revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-8.Write a function program in python to count the number of lowerercase alphabets in a text file `text.tx`.
+8.Write a function program in python to count the number of lowercase alphabets in a text file `text.tx`.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)